it's weird, it's average 🤷♀️

 “UGHHHHH…”

-I looked over at the smartest girl in the school with my stink eye.
-She had thrown her head back and laughed while clapping her hands.
+There was loud laughter.
+I looked over at the smartest girl in the school with stink eyes.
+She had thrown her head back and was clapping her hands.

-Slug shared with me that when she was a child, she would shove kids to the ground because she hated other children.
+Slug said that when she was a child, she would shove kids to the ground because she hated children.
 (Her mom would yell at her for that, too.)

 “I don’t even want to get married.”